Tibor Sekelj: Political militant

 Among Sekelj's many skills was an ability to create an instant sense of ease between himself and politicians and men in power.
 Score of heads of state welcomed him into their circle, and in turn he gave them useful advice based on his travels through their territories.
 During his life he met with various heads of State : From Juan Perón (Argentinian president) he received in 1946 an award, the Golden Condor, along with an offer of Argentinian citizenship due to his bravery on Aconcagua.
 He met with, and became a friend of, Jawaharlal Nehru (Indian prime minister) and his daughter Indira Gandhi (future Indian prime minister), and with Radhakrishnan (future Indian president).
 Bolivia president Enrique Hertzog sent him to do research in uncharted regions of Bolivia in 1948, and in 1949 asked him to manage Bolivian territory for European refugees after World War II, offering 100.000 hectares for him to do that.
 Tibor asked for 4 million, but was told it would take half year for the Bolivian parliament to ratify that.
 He chose not to wait and left before ratification could take place.
 Also he met with King Mahendra of Nepal, who thanked Tibor Sekelj for creating the first people's university there, where he taught Esperanto.

 The peak of his political activity was in 1985 when he took over the UEA in order to prepare the second resolution of UNESCO on Esperanto.
 He met with numerous heads of state, ministers and diplomats during his four participations in UNESCO-talks throughout 1984 and 1985.
-He finally succeeded in convincing the Yugoslavian government to offer that resolution to the Assembly of UNESCO in Sofia, while getting other Esperantists to work on the governments of China, Bulgaria, Hungary, Poland, San Marino and Costa Rica in order to back the resolution.
+He finally succeeded in convincing the Yugoslav government to offer that resolution to the Assembly of UNESCO in Sofia, while getting other Esperantists to work on the governments of China, Bulgaria, Hungary, Poland, San Marino and Costa Rica in order to back the resolution.
 Over the next months he visited the embassies of seven of those countries, finally succeeding in convincing them that they should work with their governments and accept the resolution.
 In Sofia he negotiated between the delegations of numerous countries to vote on the resolution, which in the end was accepted.

-To all of this we can also add the few months he spent living with the Indian philosopher and political activist Vinoba Bhave, not to mention many, many heads of smaller regions and cities and states across the world.
+He also spent several months living with the Indian philosopher and political activist Vinoba Bhave and met with leaders of smaller regions, cities, and states around the world.